saferpay/jsonapi/texts/ChapterAliasStore.md

 ## <a name="Payment_v1_Alias_AssertInsert"></a>Alias AssertInsert

+This method may be used to inquire the Alias Id and further information after a successful Alias Insert call.

 <div class="danger">
 	<p><strong>Caution:</strong> Please DO NOT use the AssertInsert request for polling.
 You should always await the reception of the SuccessUrl.</p>
 </div>